soundslikejason/100-days-of-code/log.md

 **Today's Progress**: RESTful Blog App - SHOW route and template

 **Thoughts**: I didn't feel like coding today, but I pushed through.
-I think it was due learning about the devastating news of the travel ban.
+I think it was due to learning about recent news events.

 ### Day 25: January 27, Friday